 See more trip photos here.

-Camping in one of the two lake basins sounded like a great idea.
-But I needed to take my arse back to the pass for another long day ahead.
-After downclimbing the gravel slabs, I made my exit toward Rainbow Ridge.
+Camping in one of the two lake basins sounded like a terrific idea.
+But I needed to take my arse back to the pass, ready for another long day ahead.
+After downclimbing the gravel slabs, I aimed straight toward Rainbow Ridge.

-As much as I wanted to bypass it, it was better to retrace my steps.
+As much as I wanted to bypass the ridgetop, retracing my steps would be better.
 So I gained back 600′ and then another 200′ past Lake 6111 before returning to the pass.
 After a quick dinner and some Go Back to China, I had a restful night in the bivy sack.

 See more trip photos here.